SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

        * Evaluate each instance on a case-by-case basis.
        * ROs may, or may not, move a message that is worded as an explicit or implied request out of the room, at their discression.
 If the RO does move it, they should make an effort to explain why, maintain the context of the discussion (e.g. add a message saying the discussion is about question X, with a link to it), and try to focus the new user on discussion of their question/issue.
        * ROs should explain to the user that, in the future, actual requests for action on posts the user is involved with are not permitted, but that discussions about their posts are permitted.
 However, explaining this should be secondary to actually addressing the user's concerns, even if the only thing that can be done is to point them at meta, suggest flagging, and/or that they use the contact page to contact SE.
+16. <a id="GEfM-no-boom"></a><a id="no-boom"></a>Do not post feedback on success (or failure) of a request.
+(I.e., no "boom"ing.)
-16. <a id="GEfM-no-retag-so-can-hammer"></a><a id="noRetagHammer"></a>Do not request to re-tag a post so you can use your dupe-hammer.
+17. <a id="GEfM-no-retag-so-can-hammer"></a><a id="noRetagHammer"></a>Do not request to re-tag a post so you can use your dupe-hammer.
-17. <a id="GEfM-no-mod-ping"></a>[Pinging moderators](https://meta.stackexchange.com/a/126990/158100) for anything that could be handled with a flag is not acceptable, nor is changing the topic of conversation with a moderator to be about a flaggable issue.
+18. <a id="GEfM-no-mod-ping"></a>[Pinging moderators](https://meta.stackexchange.com/a/126990/158100) for anything that could be handled with a flag is not acceptable, nor is changing the topic of conversation with a moderator to be about a flaggable issue.
 It is fine to *continue* a discussion topic introduced by a moderator, even if you beginning that discussion would otherwise not be permitted.

 <a id="GEfM-dont-moderate-users"></a><a id="noModUsers"></a>Don't moderate users:

-18. <a id="GEfM-moderate-post-not-user"></a><a id="modPost"></a>Moderate the post, not the user.
+19. <a id="GEfM-moderate-post-not-user"></a><a id="modPost"></a>Moderate the post, not the user.
 Keep the discussion on the merits of the post, not on behavior of the user.
-19. <a id="GEfM-dont-target-users"></a><a id="no-tar-users"></a>Targeting users for moderation requests is forbidden.
+20. <a id="GEfM-dont-target-users"></a><a id="no-tar-users"></a>Targeting users for moderation requests is forbidden.
 Behavior will be considered user targeting at the discretion of the ROs.
     Basically, if you're moderating content and not users, this rule should not be an issue.
 The most common thing people do which runs contrary to this rule is to go through a user's profile pages looking for posts to moderate.
 You shouldn't do that, but if you do, then don't post requests in SOCVR about more than one post by the user.
     Keep in mind that we are concerned about both not actually targeting users, and not having the  *appearance* of targeting users.
 Thus, what's considered acceptable is conservative.
     What observable behavior actually constitutes user targeting is left up to the discretion of the ROs.
 Possible user targeting is detected automatically (some types), by the ROs going through requests, through reports by other users, etc. An RO will investigate suspected user targeting.
 Under most conditions, this will normally include asking you what's going on.
     From time-to-time, a moderator may ask the room for assistance in a task that targets a user.
 When this is done *at the request and direction of a moderator*, it is likely to be acceptable.
 Moderators are the people specifically entrusted to deal with users.
 If they are asking for our help, then it's very likely we will help.
 While the ROs reserve the right to object, it's unlikely that a moderator will make an inappropriate request.
 The most common request, which we've done a few/several times, has been for us to search through a specific user's posts for plagiarism and flag those that we find.
 Don't go beyond what has been specifically requested.
     Some examples of behaviors that are considered targeting a user, which are thus forbidden [The examples below are *not* all inclusive.]:
     * Posting multiple successive moderation requests for questions/answers/edits by the same user.
 There are some *very limited* cases where more than one request about posts by the same user in a short time are acceptable (e.g. where the user has posted a duplicate of their own off-topic question).
     * Posting multiple successive moderation requests for questions which a specific user has answered.

 <a id="GEfM-nice-and-professional"></a><a id="prof"></a>Stay nice and professional when on a post:

-20. <a id="GEfM-try-to-save-content"></a><a id="saveCont"></a>Work **with** the OP to get their post into shape.
+21. <a id="GEfM-try-to-save-content"></a><a id="saveCont"></a>Work **with** the OP to get their post into shape.
 Most content has some value.
 Save it before you try to destroy it.
-21. <a id="GEfM-only-one-member-on-post"></a><a id="oneMember"></a>A post is to be actively handled by **only one** member of the room.
+22. <a id="GEfM-only-one-member-on-post"></a><a id="oneMember"></a>A post is to be actively handled by **only one** member of the room.
 We don't need 4 members all leaving witty statements in the comments or in chat.
-22. <a id="GEfM-if-comment-interact-with-OP"></a><a id="commentWOP"></a>If you leave a comment (or custom close reason) be prepared to interact with the OP.
+23. <a id="GEfM-if-comment-interact-with-OP"></a><a id="commentWOP"></a>If you leave a comment (or custom close reason) be prepared to interact with the OP.
 In all cases be nice and helpful.

 <a id="GEfM-understand-relationship-with-meta"></a><a id="relMeta"></a>Understand our relationship with Meta:

-23. <a id="GEfM-members-are-accountable"></a><a id="accountable"></a>All members are accountable for their actions if/when such accountability is requested on meta.
+24. <a id="GEfM-members-are-accountable"></a><a id="accountable"></a>All members are accountable for their actions if/when such accountability is requested on meta.
-24. <a id="GEfM-dont-jump-bandwagon"></a><a id="noBandwagon"></a>Don't [jump on the bandwagon](https://en.wiktionary.org/wiki/jump_on_the_bandwagon), specially on
+25. <a id="GEfM-dont-jump-bandwagon"></a><a id="noBandwagon"></a>Don't [jump on the bandwagon](https://en.wiktionary.org/wiki/jump_on_the_bandwagon), especially on
     meta.
 The room is scrutinized on meta, not the other way around.
-25. <a id="GEfM-burnination-must-meta"></a><a id="toBurnMustMeta"></a>Tag burnination requests and tag cleanup requests _must_ be backed by an
+26. <a id="GEfM-burnination-must-meta"></a><a id="toBurnMustMeta"></a>Tag burnination requests and tag cleanup requests _must_ be backed by an
     [MSO](https://meta.stackoverflow.com) post that follows the
     [tag burning process](https://meta.stackoverflow.com/q/324070).

 <a id="GEfM-general"></a><a id="genNumbered"></a>General:

-26. <a id="GEfM-no-sneaky-manipulative"></a><a id="noSneak"></a>Don't do sneaky or manipulative actions to get around the rules.
+27. <a id="GEfM-no-sneaky-manipulative"></a><a id="noSneak"></a>Don't do sneaky or manipulative actions to get around the rules.
     While you might get away with something once or twice, people in the room *will* notice and be upset/frustrated by it.
 Examples of such actions include:
     * Edit an old question that's not currently "active" to qualify it, under [FAQ #11](#GEfM-cv-pls-not-a-habit), as active, thus allowing you to make a `cv-pls` request for an old question.
     * Deleting your answer, making a `cv-pls` request for the question, and then undeleting your answer after the question is closed.
-27. <a id="GEfM-limit-your-requests"></a><a id="ReqLimits"></a>Limit the number of requests you make, particularly `cv-pls` requests, to "reasonable" numbers and rates of posting.
-The exact limits are *not specific*.
- As to posting them too fast, or too many in a row: People in the room start to notice that you're posting a lot of requests if it's more than about 5 in a row.
-It is suggested that you space out your requests over time.
- As to limiting the overall number that you post: Posting a `cv-pls` request is, basically, asking 4 other people to review and vote-to-close (VtC) the question.
-As such, the process of having `cv-pls` requests in SOCVR *can't work* unless people VtC on about 4 times as many `cv-pls` from other people than they post themselves, which means reviewing more than that number of questions, on average, as you won't necessarily VtC each question you review.
- As a result, this means that *if* you are routinely spending all 50 of your daily close-votes on questions which have been `cv-pls`ed (your own and others), then, *on average*, you should not post more than 10 `cv-pls` requests per day (e.g. You VtC on your 10 `cv-pls` requests and 40 `cv-pls` requests from other people, consuming all 50 of your close-votes for the day).
-It's relatively rare that someone routinely uses all of their close-votes only on `cv-pls` requests.
-So, an average of 10 `cv-pls` requests per day is just the maximum which is possibly maintainable, if the user is putting the same number of close-votes into `cv-pls` requests as they are asking from other people by the `cv-pls` requests that they post.
- Any `cv-pls` requests you post which are for questions reported into the room by the various bots (e.g. FireAlarm & SmokeDetector) are not counted when considering the above limits.
-Please indicate in the request reason that the source was one of the bots (e.g. with something similar to "(FireAlarm)" or "(SD report)" added to the request reason).
-Evaluating such questions and determining if a `cv-pls is appropriate is considered a service that is beneficial to the room.

 <h2 id="expectations-for-room-owners">Expectations for Room Owners</h2>